kernie66/homebridge-telldus-too/README.md

 * Dimmers.
 Depending on the type, they may not be very useful any more, with low-power lights that doesn't seem to work very well.
 At least not with my dimmer.
 Can be used as a normal on/off switch at 100% brightness.
 Appears as lights in Homekit, to be able to set the brightness.
 Changing the brightness automatically turns the switch on immediately.
 Use the `dimmerAsSwitch` configuration to force it to be defined as a normal on/off switch.
 * Bell switches.
 These have different behaviour depending on what it is in Telldus.
 A doorbell will trigger the doorbell action in Telldus when activated.
 A chime will play the configured sound when activated.
 Maybe not that useful, but they are there if you find a use for them.
 * Temperature and combined temperature/humidity sensors.
 These also generate history in Eve, so you can keep track of e.g. the temperature in the fridge over time.
 * Rain sensors.
-At the moment, these just show the rain for last 1 hour and last 24 hours and a boolean to show if it is raining.
+At the moment, these just show the rain for last 1 hour and last 24 hours, and a boolean to show if it is raining.
 These functions are in testing phase, so there is no guarantee for any kind of correctness (I haven't tested them yet).
 * Wind sensors.
 Shows the wind direction, current average wind speed and gust.
 Also in testing phase.

 Other devices are not supported for now.
 Mostly because I don't have them.